sibytes/yetl.io/docs/tutorial/gettingstarted.md

 git checkout getting-started-step-0
 ```

 Explore the project.
-Currently there's not there at all, mostly a simply directory structure containing some date partitioned test data to simulate our landing data partitioned by timeslice dates.
+Currently there's not much there at all, mostly a simply directory structure containing some date partitioned test data to simulate our landing data partitioned by timeslice dates.
+But hey, we're just getting started!

 ## Installation